 - Add the chicken broth, tomato paste, and Organic SunButter.
 Use a whisk to incorporate the sunflower seed butter and tomato paste into the mixture, while bringing it to a low simmer.

-- Add the cocoa butter and salt, and taste.
+- Add the cocoa powder and salt, and taste.
 This is a good point to adjust the spiciness by adding more chili powder or salt, if needed.

 Tips & Variations for Chicken Mole

 This chicken mole recipe can also be made on a stovetop, if you’re in a hurry and don’t want to go the slow cooker route.
 Add the chicken to a large skillet, and pour half of the mole sauce over the top, and then cover it and let it simmer on medium low for about 30-40 minutes.
 Follow the rest of the instructions as written!